bitslash/boosterthon/README.md

 This was the first time I've ever used Laravel, so there was quite a learning curve.
 However, I hope this shows how dedicated I am to this prospect.
 Thank you for taking the time to review it.

 ## Notes
+* This was my first time developing in Laravel, overall I really enjoyed the experience.
+Please bare with me!
 * I developed on my Mac using Vagrant inside of VirtualBox using Homestead and coded the project using Vim.
 * I hosted the site on my personal ESXI server on top of CentOS 7 in a dedicated VLAN.
 (Sorry if it's slow.)
 * It's using a MariaDB MySQL backend, there were some manual changes to Nginx to serve FontAwesome mime-types.